Failure is not an Option: The Mindset for Success in Analytics

 For the Finance-HR barrier, recognize that the challenge is in both directions.
 I have received calls from HR leaders telling me that Finance wants certain information from HR and the HR leader is nervous about passing the data along.
-If you take the time to understand why Finance wants certain data, often an average, range or scaled value of a certain “sensitive field” will be sufficient for Finance to complete their desired study.
+If you take the time to understand why Finance wants certain data, often an average, range or scaled value of a certain “sensitive field” will be sufficient for Finance to complete their desired investigation.

 As for HR accessing Finance data, I understand how large that challenge can be in some organizations.
 In one large company, I had access to Finance data but couldn’t release my analysis to the business areas without Finance reviewing my calculations.
 It was a “check mark” hurdle that took a long time since analytics coming out of HR was not a priority for the Finance team.
 In the end, by the time I received a “check mark” from Finance, the numbers were so outdated that they had no value.
 This activity was dropped after 3 attempts to speed up the process.

 What I recommend in this situation is to buy your internal lawyers a good cup of coffee and develop a really good relationship with them.
 Often, a lack of access to data outside of your own functional area is a nervousness caused by the uncertainty of what you plan to do with the information and to whom you plan to distribute it.
 It’s easier for other functional areas to say no than to take the time to work with you to understand your intent.
-Internal lawyers have a great way of cutting to the chase and understanding the value you can provide with HR analytics.
-A nod from the legal team has a way of speeding up data access nicely.
-It also doesn’t hurt to share a lot of coffee with the Finance staff too, but that requires the luxury of time for building long-term relationships.

-Adopt patience and a “failure is not an option” attitude and you will be successful
+Adopt patience and a “failure is not an option” attitude and you will be successful.